Exploring 11 Types of Drones: Features and Functions

 But how do they work?
 Not every drone is the same, but p they have four basic parts: the frame, the motors, the power supply, and the flight controller.

+This is to prevent overcharging, which can damage the battery over time.
 How do the Motors work?
-One way is using a satellite connection to connect to the internet, which sends your computer all the information it needs.
+One way is to use a satellite connection to connect to the Internet, which sends your computer all the information it needs.

 Your computer then sends it back, and through this process, a connection is made between your computer and another one somewhere else.